Moto G6

 Moto G6 (stylized by Motorola as moto g6) is a series of Android smartphones developed by Motorola Mobility, a subsidiary of Lenovo.
-It is the sixth generation of the Moto G family.
-There are three models, the g6, g6 plus and g6 play.
-Only the g6 and g6 Play are available in the United States.
+It is the sixth generation of the Moto G family and the successor to the Moto G5 series.
+The three phones in the series, the G6, G6 Plus, and G6 Play, were released globally from April to June 2018, although the G6 Plus did not arrive in India until September 2018.

 Release

-Announced as successors to the Moto G5, the phones were scheduled to be released on the May 9, 2018 in several markets including Europe, South America, North America and parts of Asia; however, Motorola missed its release date for North America and India.
+Announced as successors to the Moto G5, the phones were scheduled to be released on May 9, 2018 in several markets including Europe, South America, North America and parts of Asia; however, Motorola missed its release date for North America and India.

-North America

 The G6 was made available in the United States by May 23, 2018 from Boost Mobile, and on the following day through Verizon Wireless.
 It was later made available on Amazon for a discounted price.
-On June 5, the G6 was made available for purchase in Motorola's United States website.
+On June 5, the G6 was made available for purchase on Motorola's United States website.
 The G6 Plus was not released in the United States, likely due to its similarities to the already available Moto X4.

-South America

 The G6 series was released in Brazil on April 19, 2018.

-India

-The G6 and G6 Play were released in India on June 4, 2018.
-The G6 Plus was released on September 10, 2018.
+In India, the G6 and G6 Play were released on June 4, 2018, while the G6 Plus was released on September 10, 2018.